cgat-developers/cgat-core/docs/defining_workflow/Tutorial.rst

 The explicit aim of cgat-core is to allow users to quickly and easily build their own computational pipelines that will speed up your analysis workflow.

-However, we also have bioler plate code that helps automate and  build computational pipelines more easily.
-You can find this template here: LINK!!!
-This script creates a new pipeline according to the CGAT pipeline layout and is useful when starting a new pipeline from scratch.

 **Installation of cgat-core**

 In order to begin writing a pipeline you will need to install the cgat-core code